lbarker/cpc-shmile/README.md

 After the app has cycled through 4 photos, it now displays MinimalForm while hiding the composited image.
 This allows CPC to gather user information.

 #### Google Spreadsheet for User Data
-User data submited through MinimalForm is stored in google spreadsheet - currently titled CPC_OpenHouse under the calpolycorporation@gmail.com account.
+User data submited through MinimalForm is stored in google spreadsheet.
 Documentation used to create this feature: http://railsrescue.com/blog/2015-05-28-step-by-step-setup-to-send-form-data-to-google-sheets/